ps-coding/PortfolioWebsite/README.md

   - It can *run without internet connection* (although blog features will be unavailable during that time)
   - It can be installed as an app on phones and computers though supported browsers

-While this website is very advanced, I still believe that it is a **great template** to use for a personal or business website.
+While this website is very advanced/over the top, I still believe that it is a **great template** to use for a personal or business website.

 ## Setup